--With the exception of 2014 total effort in the longline fleet has increased, througthe study period (1995-2014) to approximately 800 million hooks annually with nearly half occuring in regions 3 and 4.
-With the exception of blue shark the high-CPUE indicator more or less steady trends for all species in all regions, however this analysis was hampered by the lack of data throughout the region for species.
-Notably the proportion of high-CPUE cells for blue shark was decreasing thought the study period for regions 3, 5,and 6 with steady or slightly decreasing trends in region 3 and 4, region 1 was data deficient.
-Interestingly the percentage of positive sets indicator for blue shark showed the opposite trends, increases in regions 3, 5, and 6 with steady trends in regions 2 and 5.
-For silky shark there seems to be a slight downward trend in the core regions of 3 and 4, while oceanic whitetip sharks show stable to slightly increasing trends trends throughout all of the regions.
+-With the exception of 2014 total effort in the longline fleet has increased, through the study period (1995-2014) to approximately 800 million hooks annually with nearly half occurring in regions 3 and 4.
+With the exception of blue shark the high-CPUE indicat more or less steady trends for all species in all regions, however, this analysis was hampered by the lack of data throughout the region for species.
+Notably the proportion of high-CPUE cells for blue shark was decreasing thought the study period for regions 3, 5 and 6 with steady or slightly decreasing trends in region 3 and 4, region 1 was data deficient.
+Interestingly the percentage of positive sets for blue shark showed the opposite trend, increases in regions 3, 5 and 6 with flat trends in regions 2 and 5.
+For silky shark there seems to be a slight declining trend in the core regions of 3 and 4, while oceanic whitetip sharks show flat to slightly increasing trends throughout all of the regions.
 Porbeagle sharks in region 5 and 6 show slightly increasing to stable trends.
 Mako sharks show slightly increasing trends in region 5 and 6, stable trends in regions 3 & 4 and a slightly decreasing trend in region 2, though data is lacking for years 2012-2014.
-The proporiton of positive sets for thresher sharks showed steady trends throughout the regions, however region 4 is where the majorty of the observed threshers occured, in recent years an increase in the proportion of positive sets was evident.
+The proportion of positive sets for thresher sharks showed steady trends throughout the regions, however, region 4 where the majority of threshers were observed in recent years, an increase in the proportion of positive sets was evident.
 Hammerhead sharks had consistent, near zero proportion of positive sets.

 The observed longline catch composition plots illustrate that blue shark continue to dominate the observed catch in most regions.
 An exception to this pattern is Region 3 where silky sharks, primarily from shallow sets, are the most frequently observed species.
-Although there are some minor differences in species composition between observed shallow and deep sets in other regions (e.g. Regions 2 and 4), these may be related to sampling representativeness.
-Note that downward trends in the number of sharks observed in all regions (except region 3) are partially a result of the reduction in obeserver coverage since 2010.
-Proportionally more skilky sharks were observed in region 3 than any year since 2008, while the proportion of blue sharks observed during 2014 in regions 2-5 is one of the lowest on record.
-Analysis of observed purse seine shark catches reveals that silky sharks predominate with the majority of these found in associated sets.
-In previous years, oceanic whitetip shark was the second-most commonly identified shark in associated sets but this species has been only rarely observed in recent years.
-Substantial numbers of sharks caught by purse seines were unidentified until 2002-2003.
+Although there are some minor differences in species composition between observed shallow and deep sets in other regions (e.g. Regions 2 and 4), these may be related to sample representativeness.
+Note that declining trends in the number of sharks observed in all regions (except region 3) are partially a result of the reduction in observer coverage since 2010.
+In recent years more silky sharks have been observed in region 3 than prior to 2008, while the proportion of blue sharks observed during 2014 in regions 2-5 is one of the lowest on record.
+The analysis of observed purse seine shark catch revealed that silky sharks are the most common shark species observed with the majority of the catch occurring in associated sets.
+In previous years, oceanic whitetip shark was the second-most commonly identified shark in associated sets but this species is now rarely observed.
+Substantial numbers of sharks caught by purse seines were unidentified prior to 2002-2003.

 10 Research Recommendations and Management Implications

-This indicator analysis can make informative statements regarding silky shark, oceanic whtitetip, mako shark, blue shark and porbeagle sharks, but is somewhat limited in the amount of inference possible for hammerhead and thresher sharks largely due to lack of data.
-These species are not commonly caught in the tuna and tuna like fisheries in the WCPO, and historically not well reported.
+This indicator analysis provides informative insights into silky shark, oceanic whtitetip, mako shark, blue shark, whale sharks and porbeagle sharks, but is somewhat limited in the amount of inference possible for hammerhead and thresher sharks largely due to lack of data.
+These species are not commonly caught in the primary fisheries in the WCPO, and are historically not well reported.
 Increased observer monitoring is vital to the continued understanding of the less common key shark species.
 Specific research recommendations include:

-Research to analyze the the discrepancy include underreporting of sharks in logbooks and how to uwe observer data may that is not representative of the fishing methods/areas/time periods of the longline feet as a whole.
+Research to assess the discrepancy between shark reporting in logbooks and observer data.